March 3rd, 2021

 The proposal shall not exceed 10 pages (not including references) on a single column page format with 12 point font.
 The proposal should contain the following sections:

-• Overview: A free-form description of the envisioned unit, including its mission, vision, and intended research areas; how does the proposed ELLIS unit add value to the existing infrastructure and can serve as a stepping stone towards the overarching goal of ELLIS described in the original open letter (https://ellis.eu/letter) Provide convincing evidence for excellence in machine learning-driven fields within the proposed ELLIS unit.
+• Overview: A free-form description of the envisioned unit or institute, including its mission, vision, and intended research areas; how does the proposed ELLIS unit add value to the existing infrastructure and can serve as a stepping stone towards the overarching goal of ELLIS described in the original open letter (https://ellis.eu/letter)?

-• Team: Planned researchers in the unit with short (no longer than 1/4 page) bios sorted into (1) existing ELLIS Fellows/Scholars/Members and (2) newly proposed ELLIS Fellows/Scholars/Members, including the director of the ELLIS unit and its organizational structure; expected number of PhD students.
-When preparing the team description, please see below the criteria for ELLIS units and guidelines for evaluating excellence of the team; for each proposed researcher in the team please include the year of their PhD, their h-index and link to their Google Scholar page.
+• Team: Planned faculty with short (no longer than 1/4 page) bios sorted into (1) existing and (2) newly proposed ELLIS fellows/scholars/members, including the head of the ELLIS unit and its organizational structure; Expected number of PhD students;

 • Societal and Economic Impact: Envisioned mechanisms to promote societal and economic impact -- such as links to government and industry;